EcoCamp: Luxe Glamping in Patagonia in the Heart of Torres del Paine

-So where do you stay in a place like this if you're not exactly the camping type?
-The wilderness of Patagonia is so unspoiled you might think the only places to stay in the national parks of Torres del Paine in Chile would be campgrounds or the backpacker refugios favored by hikers and climbers doing the popular "W" trail.
+You might be wondering where to stay in Patagonia if you're not exactly the camping type.
+The wilderness here is so pristine you might assume the only places to stay would be campgrounds or backpacker refugios favored by hikers and climbers doing the Torres del Paine W trek.
 Not at all.
 Turns out, even outdoorsy, day-packers like a little luxury now and then.

 There are enough accommodations in or near Torres del Paine to satisfy most travelers.
-Although when I travel, I like my hotel to match my trip.
-If it's an "active" trip and I'm hiking all day, or even lightly exploring the park in and out of a dusty car, I wouldn't feel comfortable in an over-the-top luxury hotel, nor have the time to enjoy it.
+When I travel, I prefer my hotel matches my trip.
+For example, if it's an "active" trip and I'm trekking Patagonia, or just lightly exploring the park in and out of a dusty car, I wouldn't feel comfortable in an over-the-top luxury hotel, nor have the time to enjoy it.
 That's just me.
-But if you're thinking sustainable, stylish digs in domes designed for nature-lovers?
-Now you're talking.
+But if you're thinking sustainable, stylish digs in geodomes, Patagonia has those too.
+Perfect for nature-lovers.

 That's EcoCamp.
 Glamorous camping - glamping - in roomy, well-appointed and eco-friendly geodesic domes located in the choicest spot you can imagine - at the foothills of Las Torres with a clear view of the granite towers that give the Park its name.
 The fact that they're the greenest hotel in Patagonia is icing on the cake.
 Glamping is a great way to enjoy rustic surroundings and stay in tune with the natural world of wherever you travel.
 Just because you want to be close to nature doesn’t mean you can’t be comfortable, or even stylish!
 We’ve had amazing glamping experiences all around the world like in Slovenia and Tulum.
 And Patagonia is one of those places that seems a perfect fit to go glamping!